Divya S. Iyer: District Collector

 On 12 July 2021, Iyer became the 36th district collector of Pathanamthitta.
 In August 2021, she said she plans to continue measures to address the COVID-19 pandemic, as well as development of the district and measures that promote the empowerment of women.

 In 2021, following the decision of the State government to award title deeds to farmers in Konni following decades of protests, Iyer prepared and submitted a report with forest division officers as part of the process to distribute the deeds.

 In December 2021, Iyer distributed gender neutral school uniforms to the students of Government Tribal LP School Attathodu in Ranni of Pathanamthitta district in Kerala.

 In 2021 and 2022, Iyer and district police chief R Nishanthini helped coordinate the annual Sabarimala pilgrimage, and did not attempt to enter the temple.

+In June 2022, a video of Iyer attending an official function with her toddler went viral on social media.
+Responding to both support and criticism, she stated, “I am a 24x7 mother and a 24x7 District Collector,” emphasizing that her roles as a parent and as an administrative officer cannot be separated.

-Divya enthralled students of Catholicate College by taking part in their flash mob held as part of the MG University Union Arts Festival.
+Divya took part in a flash mob with students of Catholicate College, as part of the MG University Union Arts Festival.

+She served until 20 October 2023 and was succeeded by Shri Shibu A IAS.

+Managing Director of Vizhinjam International Seaport

+In October 2023, Divya S. Iyer was appointed as the managing director of Vizhinjam International Seaport Limited (VISL), succeeding Adeela Abdulla.
+In this role, she oversees the strategic development and operational management of the Vizhinjam International Transshipment Deepwater Multipurpose Seaport, which is expected to significantly reduce India's reliance on foreign ports for transshipment.The port, developed under a Public-Private Partnership (PPP) model, is designed to handle container transshipment, break bulk cargo, and multi-purpose shipments.
+The first phase of the project, with a handling capacity of 1 million TEU (Twenty-Foot Equivalent Units), began trial operations in July 2024, with full-scale commercial operations expected by December 2024.

+Under Iyer’s leadership, the port aims to integrate sustainable practices, enhance logistical efficiencies, and boost India’s maritime trade competitiveness.
+The Adani Group’s ports division has committed an additional $1.2 billion to expand the port’s capacity to 3 million TEU by 2028.

+Her appointment was part of a broader administrative reshuffle in Kerala, which saw the reassignment of several district collectors and key officials.
+Her leadership is expected to play a crucial role in establishing Vizhinjam as a major maritime hub for global trade.